During the course of the residency, students will be introduced to the meaning and importance of:

 Artist Background

-Jennifer Wood has been a working artist for the past 25 years in the Raleigh, NC, Scottsdale/Phoenix, AZ, and Washington, DC areas.
-Since moving to North Carolina in early 2000, her paintings adorn private homes, public spaces, and businesses.
-Also included are the unconventional requests from school groups, charter organizations and churches.
+Jennifer Wood has been a working artist for the 31 years in the Raleigh, NC, Scottsdale/Phoenix, AZ, and Washington, DC.
+Since moving to North Carolina in early 2000, she has embellished private homes, public spaces, and businesses.
+She has painted with groups of people from 4 to 99 years old, a dozen people or 190 at a time, big and small walls.

 Search Criteria